AliceMillers/cypress-purple-technology-HW/README.md

 ```

 ## 2. Usage
-Inside the project simply run to run open cypress and run tests
+Inside the project simply run this command in order to open Cypress UI:
 ```bash
 npm run cypress:open
 ```